cgu-economic-sciences/cgu-swebe-2019.github.io/README.md

 Venue, Accommodations, and Directions

-Click here for campus map.
-The workshop will be held in PLACE.
 Please make sure you reserve your accommodation in advance.
 There are few hotels which are close to campus:

 DoubleTree by Hilton Hotel Claremont